zelkaziom/tindermate/README.md

 - Use a convenient command-line GUI to manage the application

 TinderMate is built for both **female and male** users and detects your gender from your Tinder profile, ensuring that your messages are always grammatically correct and effective.
+Is also supports **multiple languages** and should automatically infer the most appropriate language for generated messages from language from your match's profile and bio.
+However, please note that the GPT-3 model works best with English, and the generated messages might not be as good in other languages.

 Make sure to **star the project** if you find it useful! :star: